-- 1. Disciplinary action, up to and including alternative placement or expulsion. - 2.
+- 1. Disciplinary action, up to and including alternative placement or expulsion a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by school officials. - 2.
 Notification of parents/guardians of the disciplinary action.